Christian Counseling For Teenagers Near Me & Online | Youth Therapy

 Teenage boy in Christian counseling.

-Online Christian counseling will typically cost around $80 per week through one of the first two websites we mentioned above.
-However, it can cost as little as $60 per week if you qualify for financial aid.
+Online Christian counseling will typically cost around $65 to 192 per week/session through some websites we mentioned above.
 Many internet counseling platforms can help to support you with lower pricing if you are a student, unemployed, or are otherwise struggling financially.
 You can read our guide to affordable Christian counseling to learn more about lower-cost virtual therapy options.

 However, although virtual counseling can be cheaper, it’s important to note that most of the time, it’s not typically covered by your health insurance provider.